scollins83/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-On earlier versions of the classifier, I had to filter out false positives from my heatmap because the accuracy of the classifier wasn't as good.
+On earlier versions of the classifier, I had to filter out a lot more false positives from my heatmap because the accuracy of the classifier wasn't as good.
 Often lower confidence 'hits' had would show up as a lower heatmap 'hit' than higher confidence areas, so filtering them out using the `apply_threshold` function in line 527 and 535 in `vehicle_detection.py`.
-However, once the classifier improved, I really wasn't getting any lower confidence hits anymore, so I was able to set the threshold to 0 and technically disable that function (I included the value as a configuration value, just in case I wanted to run it with different types of classifiers in the future).
+However, once the classifier improved, I was able to set it much lower, but still worked well on a threshold of 1 or 2 (4 was too high).
 From there, I created my bounding boxes for cars being detected using scipy image measurements labels (`vehicle_detection.py` line 602).
 ### Here are six frames and their corresponding heatmaps: